Apistomeister/blueMotive-car-sales-data-analysis/README.md

-# BlueMotive Car Sales — Data Analysis Project
+# BlueMotive Car Sales Data Analysis

-This project analyzes car sales data for **BlueMotive**, a fictional car sales company.
+This project involves exploratory data analysis (EDA) on a car sales dataset to identify patterns, trends, and insights.
+Implemented using Python, pandas, matplotlib, and seaborn.

-The project was completed as part of a data analysis coursework assignment.
+## Features
+- Outlier detection
+- Correlation analysis
+- Visualizations of pricing and mileage

 ---